 The locomotive is equipped with a Gardner-Denver 3 cylinder, two stage, Model WXE, air compressor that is driven off the main engine.
 Output of compressed air is 199 cubic feet per minute at 900 rpm.
 This air is used for operation of the Westinghouse brake system, sanding equipment, warning horn, windscreen wipers and crew vigilance equipment.

 The locomotive is relatively lightweight, a total of approximately 60 ton with an approximate 10-ton axle load.
 This allowed Queensland Rail to operate them on lightweight branch line or suburban passenger train services.
-The 1720s' operate through out most of Queensland Rail's extensive rail network and with the passing of time, this class of locomotive has truly earned it place in the top performers division, in regards locomotive rolling stock.
+The 1720s' operate throughout most of Queensland Rail's extensive rail network and with the passing of time, this class of locomotive has truly earned its place in the top performers division, in regards to locomotive rolling stock.